nrwl/nx/docs/shared/packages/angular/angular-nx-version-matrix.md

 | ^9.0.0          | **9.6.0**                      | 8.12.4 <= 9.6.0                         |
 | ^8.0.0          | **8.12.2**                     | 8.7.0 <= 8.12.2                         |

-If you would like to see how the supported versions of Node and Typescript for the version of Angular you are using, [Lars Gyrup Brink Nielsen](https://twitter.com/LayZeeDK) has a very good resource for that [here](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3).
+Additionally, you can check the supported versions of Node and Typescript for the version of Angular you are using in the [Angular docs](https://angular.io/guide/versions#actively-supported-versions).